 Curious Facts About the Red Beach

-- If you reach the Red Beach with a boat, you will be able to see a marine cave where wild pigeons and Mediterranean seals find shelter, it is known as Kouroupi, and it has been carved by erosion.
+• If you reach Red Beach by boat, you will be able to see a marine cave where wild pigeons and Mediterranean seals find shelter, it is known as Kouroupi, and it has been carved by erosion.

 Where to Spend the Night